May 19, 2022

 By Dr Abi and Dr Jack and Dr Heather, Dr Victoria and Dr Kate

 Everyone is super friendly and approachable.
 The nurses are fantastic, always on hand to help and they are a good, fun crowd.
-Additionally, there are many locum doctors around that are keen to go out for drinks or dinner.
+Additionally, there are many locum doctors around who are keen to go out for drinks or dinner.

-It is the biggest hospital for a while so it accepts a lot of people from rural communities as well as trauma patients.
+It is the biggest hospital for a while, so it accepts a lot of people from rural communities as well as trauma patients.
 Advice from most surgical specialities in addition to medical and ICU.

 Abi and Jack’s travel story:

 I drove myself from Queensland to get to Darwin.
-This consisted of very long, straight roads but thankfully a 130km/hr speed limit.
+This consisted of very long, straight roads, but thankfully, a 130km/hr speed limit.

 Heather, Victoria and Kate’s travel story:

 We arrived via Howard Springs to quarantine, which was actually so much better than we anticipated.
 As we travelled together, we were counted as a household unit.
-This allowed us to interact with each other on our verandas and in our rooms.

 Accommodation

-Onsite accommodation is provided by the hospital; it is basic but practical.
+On-site accommodation is provided by the hospital; it is basic but practical.
 You have everything you need set up in a studio flat containing a bed, bathroom and kitchenette.
-Most importantly, you have air conditioning and there is a 25m pool for use only a stone’s throw away.
+Most importantly, you have air conditioning, and there is a 25m pool for use only a stone’s throw away.

 * TIP - bring your own pillow.

-If you don’t have access to a car we would suggest hiring a bike from Ash’s Bikes and then you can easily get around to the shops etc.
+If you don’t have access to a car, we would suggest hiring a bike from Ash’s Bikes, and then you can easily get around to the shops, etc.

 Our top recommendation would be to spend a few days in Litchfield and Kakadu, see some spectacular waterfalls and even go for a dip to cool off, just watch out for the crocs!
-You don’t need a 4x4 to get there but some sites are only accessible with one.
+You don’t need a 4x4 to get there, but some sites are only accessible with one.

 When at Litchfield, make sure you take a walk between Buley and Florence Falls to find some secluded swimming spots.